NorthArrowResearch/sandbar-analysis-workbench/docs/getting_started.md

 ---
 title: Getting Started
 layout: default
+nav_order: 4
 ---

+# Getting Started

 ### Download

 1. [Download](/download) and install the Sandbar Workbench software.

-2. Download the latest local [Sandbar SQLite database](https://dl.dropboxusercontent.com/u/11461815/SandbarWorkbench/2016_12_01_sandbar_workbench_database.zip).
-(This will eventually get bundled with the software.)
+2. Obtain a copy of the latest Sandbar Workbench database from the application owner within GCMRC.

 ### Configuration